TomCheang/CalendarInvitesToNewEmployees/README.md

 Originally, a copy of the invite was saved to each newly provisioned mailbox but this proved problematic when the Comms team needed to send out a cancellation.
-With the above workflow, any updates or cancellations to the calendar item will be received by all members of your targeted distribution list.
+With the newly devised workflow above, any updates or cancellations to the calendar item will be received by all members of your targeted distribution list.
+This script also detects whether your mailboxes are on-premises or are in Exchange Online.

 **Prerequisites:**
 1. A mailbox which contains calendar items sent to your targeted DL